jeremysquires/bankstate/README.md

 Manual Data Manipulation:

 * Paste header into empty file
-  - TRANSDATE POSTINGDATE PAYEE REFERENCENO AMOUNT
+  * TRANSDATE POSTINGDATE PAYEE REFERENCENO AMOUNT
 * Open PDF in Evince or Okular
-  - Acrobat Reader does not work because of restricted permissions to copy
+  * Acrobat Reader does not work because of restricted permissions to copy
 * Copy each column one at a time into a separate section in the file
 * If the file is protected by DRM, use Okular to export to text

-Example:
+Example copied text:

 ```
 Jan.
 15